rust-lang/book/src/ch03-02-data-types.md

 and unsigned merely refers to whether it is possible for the number to be either negative or positive; in other words, whether the number needs to have a sign with it (signed), or whether it will only ever be positive and can therefore be represented without a sign (unsigned).
-It's like writing numbers on paper: when the sign matters, a number is shown with a plus sign or minus sign, but when it's safe to assume the number is positive, it's shown with no sign.
-Signed numbers are stored using two’s complement representation (if you're unsure what this is you can search for it online; an explanation is outside the scope of this text).
+It’s like writing numbers on paper: when the sign matters, a number is shown with a plus sign or minus sign, but when it’s safe to assume the number is positive, it’s shown with no sign.
+Signed numbers are stored using two’s complement representation (if you’re unsure what this is you can search for it online; an explanation is outside the scope of this text).

 Each signed variant can store numbers from -(2<sup>n - 1</sup>) to 2<sup>n -